The Alliant

 Leading the way by funding research innovation

 The Alliance is committed to providing $30 million in research funding for colorectal cancer by 2026.
-Our voice as advocacy leaders pushing for advancements in knowledge, coupled with our own investments in science and research, will lead to improved patient outcomes and the reality of defeating the disease.
+Our voice as advocacy leaders pushing for advancements in knowledge and our own investments in science and research/node/15 will lead to improved patient outcomes and the reality of defeating the disease.

 During the past several years, through your generosity, the Alliance’s Chris4Life Research Program has funded fifteen research projects that explored various aspects of colorectal cancer screening, diagnosis, and treatment.
 Two of our other programs help patients determine and find new avenues for treatment even as their disease progresses.